adamant/adamant.language.reference/keyword-types.md

 ## `code_point`

 A 32 bit type used for a Unicode code point.
 Code point literals are created with single quotes as `'c'` or `'♠'`.
-All the escape sequences are accept.
+All the escape sequences are accepted.
 In addition, the following code point literals are accepted.

 Code  | Character
 ----- | ---------